PlatyPew/GCTF-challenges/Find mah monehs/README.md

 TEH ANZWR WILL BE: aaaawwwa
 ```
 Basically, we want to give directions to get from the `@` to the `$` using the 'wasd' keys to navigate.
 Easy enough right?
-The program only gives us 1 second to calculate the path for a 100x100 size grid.
+The program only gives us 1 second to calculate the path.
 So it's time to program.

 Using sockets in python, we can create a pathfinding algorithm.